Friday 22nd January 2021

 To View the 36 hole scores click here.

-Lastly on behalf of the Dorset Golf Union we would like to thank Isle of Purbeck Golf Club for hosting the event, the course was in excellent condition and to the members for giving up their time.
+Lastly on behalf of the Dorset Golf Union we would like to thank Weymouth GC for hosting the event, the course was in excellent condition and also the members for giving up their time.